soberleitner/osdriaApp/README.md

 ### Installation

-Follow these step to run the application:
+Follow these stepsto run the application:

 1. Install [Anaconda](https://www.anaconda.com/distribution/#download-section) for Python 3.7
 2. Install the Python package **PySide2** with the following Command Line entry: